Byron Nelson: Retirement

-Nelson retired officially at the relatively early age of 34 to become a rancher, buying a ranch at Roanoke, Texas.
+Nelson retired officially at the relatively early age of 34 to become a rancher, buying a ranch in Roanoke, Texas.

-Nelson later became a television golf commentator, during the 1960s and 1970s.
+Nelson later became a television golf commentator, during the 1960s and 1970s on ABC Sports.

 Byron Nelson Classic

 From 1968, Nelson lent both his name and support to the Byron Nelson Golf Classic in Dallas; this was the first regularly-held PGA Tour event to be named for a professional golfer; the tournament had been previously staged as the Dallas Open.

 Late-career competition, wins

 As a former Masters champion, he continued to play in that annual tournament, placing in the top-10 six times between 1947 and 1955, and as high as 15th in 1965, at age 53.
 From 1947 to 1955 Nelson played in 12 majors and won none.

-Nelson did win the 1951 Bing Crosby Pro-Am, a PGA Tour event which he had not won before.
+Nelson did win the 1951 Bing Crosby Pro-Am, a PGA Tour event that he had not won before.
 He also won the 1955 French Open.
 Nelson gave paid golf exhibitions for many years after he retired from the Tour, notably after his 1951 Crosby victory.